More than 80 reported killed this week in Ethiopia's unrest

 Other arrests this week include that of a well-known Oromo activist, Jawar Mohammed, and more than 30 supporters.
 The arrest of opposition figures “could make a volatile situation even worse,” Human Rights Watch said,

-Prime Minister Abiy Ahmed, who took office in 2018 after the anti-government protests, has seen his administration’s sweeping political reforms challenged as the loosening of political space opened the way for ethnic and other grievances, leading in some cases to deadly intercommunal violence.
+Abiy has seen his administration’s sweeping reforms challenged as the loosening of political space opened the way for ethnic and other grievances, leading in some cases to deadly intercommunal violence.

-Abiy has called the singer’s killing a “tragedy” and declared that “our enemies will not succeed.”
+Abiy earlier called the singer’s killing a “tragedy” and declared that “our enemies will not succeed.”

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.